Wednesday, February 24, 2016

 Though countless good possibilities tug at you, follow only the ones you can give yourself to fully.
 Instead of always craving more quantity, build yourself a life of steadily increasing quality.

 Copyright ©2016 Ralph S. Marston, Jr. All Rights Reserved.
 The Daily Motivator is provided for your personal, non-commercial use only.
-Re-distribution (other than personal sharing) without permission is not allowed.
+Other than personal sharing, please do not re-distribute without permission.